Denotational semantics as a foundation for cost recurrence extraction for functional languages: Conclusions and further work

 We have focused on the extraction of semantic recurrences to show that they are the ones that are expected from informal analysis.
 We have not studied techniques for solving the semantic recurrences, which in general are higher-order functions. \citet{benzinger:tcs04} discusses techniques for solving them by reducing them to first-order recurrence equations and then using off-the-shelf solvers such as \textsc{Mathematica} and OCRS~\citep{kincaid-et-al:popl18:ocrs}.
 Another fruitful direction would be to formalize the extracted semantic recurrences in proof assistants and make use of the formalization of standard theorems like the Master Theorem and of asymptotic reasoning as in \citet{gueneau-et-al:esop18}.
 This would permit a formal development in a setting where complete automation is not possible.

 The extraction of the syntactic recurrence is straightforward to implement, and a future project is to produce an end-to-end tool from source code to semantic recurrence to solution.
-Ideally such a tool would allow interaction (``assume this function argument is bounded by that recurrence'') and would help users work backward from an unexpectedly poor recurrence to the code from which it results (cf.\ \citet{benzinger:tcs04}).
-Since the recurrences produced by our approach are tightly tied to the programs, the leap from the poor bound to the code that caused it may be bridgeable for practicing programmers and students. \citet{wang-hoffmann:popl19} adapt AARA to provide worst-case inputs that validate the tightness of the produced bounds, which could be used to similar effect.
+We know that automated cost analysis is a complex project that many have attempted, and so this goal as stated is probably too ambitious, and we warn the reader that our thoughts here are pies in the sky at the time of writing.
+Our vision is more along the lines of an interactive system, in which recurrences are extracted and ``easy'' ones solved, but allowing the user to step in to provide assertions (hopefully proved!) about the solutions to difficult ones.
+Familiarity with recurrence extraction as a cost analysis technique would hopefully lower the entry barrier of such a tool.
+We could also hope that that same familiarity would enable users to work backward from an unexpectedly poor recurrence to the code from which it results (cf.\ \citet{benzinger:tcs04}). \citet{wang-hoffmann:popl19} adapt AARA to provide worst-case inputs that validate the tightness of the produced bounds, which could be used to similar effect.
 Another direction such a project could take would be to pull either the syntactic or the semantic information back as additional interface-level components of a language library, so as to modularize cost reasoning and take advantage of the compositionality of our approach.
 However, this is not so straightforward.
 One issue that arises is that the denotation a type that is appropriate for analyzing an algorithm is not necessarily the one that is appropriate for using it.
 For example, the recurrence extraction approach works best to analyze binary search tree algorithms in terms of their heights, but a client who uses a binary search tree implementation is probably more interested in understanding the cost in terms of the size.
 This is a setting in which composing recurrences does not work as smoothly as we might hope.
 Understanding how to mesh them together, and more generally how to hide analyses that possibly require more complex types (such as those by \citet{cutler-et-al:icpf20}) behind an interface, is ongoing work.